What is Thematic Collecting (or Thematics as it is often called)?

 CLICK HERE to view the Toy Trains on Stamps thematic display (opens in a new window)

 b) Collect a Theme – with an eye to perhaps entering Thematic Competitions

 After collecting your theme for a while you might decide to get a bit adventurous.
 If you decide to have a go at entering a Thematics competition you need to be aware that there will be rules as to what can be included in a competition entry.
 One rule will usually be that non-philatelic items such as photographs or picture postcards are not allowed.
-(Thematic collectors who collect ‘just for fun’ also frequently follow this guideline, but that’s up to you).
+(Thematic collectors who collect ‘just for fun’ also sometimes follow this guideline, but that’s up to you).

 The judges will have guidelines on marking, and these will include how the marks will be awarded.
 A simple marking breakdown is given here (more complex systems also exist):